kstenschke/doShell/README.md

 ### Web Browser automation

-**Note:** At the time being doShell was tested using Chromium and Firefox.
+**Note:** At the time being doShell was tested using Firefox, but should be easily adaptable to other web browsers.

 #### Toggle browser panels